 Pressure on the skin for prolonged periods of time can often cause injuries to the skin and the underlying tissue, and these are known as bed sores or pressure ulcers.
-It is estimated that in the UK, at least 500,000 people per year may develop a pressure ulcer or bedsore.
-Although anyone can experience a pressure ulcer, they are usually prevalent in those that are immobile and confined to a bed or chair, or to those who are in a wheelchair such as patients in hospital or those in a care or residential home.
+According to the Health Foundation charity, it’s estimated that at least 500,000 people per year may develop a pressure ulcer or bedsore in the UK.
+Although anyone can experience a pressure ulcer, they are usually prevalent in immobile and confined to a bed or chair or those in a wheelchair, such as patients in a hospital or those in a care or residential home.

 Select a Section

 - Who is legally responsible for pressure ulcer legal cases?